The Ultimate Guide to SEO Translation & Multilingual SEO in 2023

 - International monolingual SEO

-A comprehensive multilingual SEO strategy, whether domestic or international, will encompass optimisation efforts that go beyond translation, such as URL structure and domain name for each language, target-language SEO copywriting, link building, and more.SEO translation, on the other hand, is strictly limited to the localisation of content to make it SEO-friendly in another language.
+A comprehensive multilingual SEO strategy, whether domestic or international, will encompass these SEO translation activities and others beyond textual content, such as URL structure and domain name for each language, target-language SEO copywriting, link building, discovering and fixing crawl errors, among others.

 International businesses who understand the utmost importance of localisation in a globalised world know that there’s no point in localising their marketing collateral if nobody can find it in the target market.
 Just like the source language copy needs to rank high on search engines, so do their several localised versions.